scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 the past 3 months."
 After some additional discussion and analysis, we discovered the user was using ``xarray`` which we believe was using Dask unbeknownst to the user.
-This kind of response from Dask users was not uncommon.
+This kind of response from "Dask users" was not uncommon.

 Discussion
 ==========